artem7902/gw-proxy-serverless/README.md

 work as a team to collaborate
 at this stage it is ok for multiple resources to be allocated to the same issue, just share status and collaborate

+### How to start working in GITHub
+Please fork the master branch to your github work and push to your repo, new branch and create PR against filetrust/gw-proxy-serverless Put GITHub Issue reference number in PR

 ### GITHub Boards Descriptions(Backlog, Todo, In Progress, Done)